zgilkerson/azure-pipelines-agent/docs/design/byos.md

 Similar problem spaces:
 - [Jenkins can use Azure agents](https://docs.microsoft.com/en-us/azure/jenkins/jenkins-azure-vm-agents) this way
 - [AppVeyor](https://www.appveyor.com/docs/enterprise/running-builds-on-azure/) offers instructions for solving a similar problem on several cloud providers
-- [GitLab CI/CD](https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/configuration/autoscale.md) offers auto-scaling of builder containers using Docker Machine.
+- GitLab CI/CD offers auto-scaling of builder containers using [Docker Machine](https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/configuration/autoscale.md) or [Kubernetes](https://docs.gitlab.com/runner/executors/kubernetes.html).

 Not offered:
 - [Travis CI](https://docs.travis-ci.com/user/enterprise/setting-up-travis-ci-enterprise/) offers an enterprise product that you can install on your own infrastructure.
 While you can choose what kind of VM to run it on, there's no elasticity.
 - [CircleCI](https://circleci.com/docs/2.0/aws/#nomad-clients) offers an on-your-infrastructure product.
 You must scale up and down the workers manually, there's no elasticity.

 ## Solution

+For starters, this is about running agents on VMs in Azure.
+Primarily VM scale sets.
+Later, we may consider whether this same solution works for:
+- AKS
+- Any Kubernetes
+- Other clouds

 Under the hood, we need an image, an ARM template, an Azure subscription, and instructions about how much capacity to provision.
 That doesn't require us to expose the full complexity of ARM templates and Azure subscriptions to every customer.